Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Admissible extension of admissible kernels

-An {\em admissible kernel} $k$ on $\cG\subseteq\bG$ is a kernel such that the pair $(M_s,M_p)$ of multiplication by coordinate functions on $H(k)$ has $\Gamma$ (the closure of $\bG$) as a spectral set, i.e., for every polynomial $f$ in two variables. \end{definition}In the definition above, $H(k)$ is the reproducing kernel Hilbert space corresponding to the kernel $k$ - see \cite[Chapter 2]{AMc-book}.
-An example of admissible kernel on $\bG$ is given by This kernel is known to have all the properties to be referred to as the Szeg\"o kernel for $\bG$ - see the papers \cite{MSRZ, BS, BDSIMRN}.
-One of the criteria for the solvability of a Pick problem in $\bG$ is the following. \begin{thm}[See \cite{BS}] A Pick data $\{(\lambda_j,w_j):1\leq j\leq N\}$ in $\bG$ is solvable if and only if for every admissible kernel $k$ on $\bG$, the matrix is positive semi-definite. \end{thm} The lemma below does the heavy lifting in the proof of Theorem \ref{T:SandIntro}.
-The proof of part (iii) is due to John E.\ McCarthy from a private communication. \begin{lemma} Let $\Lambda=\{(s_j,p_j):j=1,2,\dots,N\}$ be a subset of $\mathbb G$ and $k$ be an admissible kernel on $\Lambda$.
+We begin this section by defining the terminology alluded to in the title above.
+Here, by a (scaled-valued) {\em kernel} on a set $\Lambda$, we mean a function $k:\Lambda\times \Lambda\to\bC$ such that for every choice of finitely many points $\{\lambda_j\}_{j=1}^N$ in $\Lambda$, the matrix $\left[k(\lambda_i,\lambda_j)\right]_{i,j=1}^N$ is positive semi-definite and the diagonal entries are non-zero.
+It is well known that associated to every kernel $k$, there is a Hilbert function space $H(k)$, called the reproducing kernel Hilbert space, where the set $\{k(\cdot,\lambda):\lambda\in \Lambda\}$ constitutes a total set for $H(k)$; we refer the readers to \cite[Chapter 2]{AMc-book} for elementary theory of such kernels. \begin{definition} Let $\mathcal G$ be a subset of $\mathbb G$.
+An {\em admissible kernel} $k$ on $\cG$ is a kernel such that the pair $(M_s,M_p)$ of multiplication by coordinate functions on $H(k)$ has $\Gamma$ (the closure of $\bG$) as a spectral set, i.e., for every polynomial $f$ in two variables. \end{definition} An example of an admissible kernel on $\bG$ is given by This kernel is known to have all the properties to be referred to as the Szeg\"o kernel for $\bG$ - see the papers \cite{MSRZ, BS, BDSIMRN}.
+Let us recall that a data set $\{(\lambda_j,w_j):1\leq j\leq N\}$ in $\bD$ is solvable if and only if the Pick matrix is positive semi-definite.
+One way of interpreting this result is that the solvability of a Pick problem in $\bD$ is equivalent to checking the positivity of $1-w_i\overline w_j$ against the Szeg\"o kernel $\bS$ of $\bD$, i.e., $\bS(\lambda_i,\lambda_j):=(1-\lambda_i\overline\lambda_j)^{-1}$.
+This point of view makes it possible to approach the Pick problem in other cases such as the multi-connected domains \cite{Abrahamse}, the polydisk \cite{Agler1988, AMc-book}, the distinguished varieties \cite{JKM'12} and the symmetrized bidisk.
+However, one must consider a family of kernels instead of just the Szeg\"o kernel. \begin{thm}[See \cite{BS}] A Pick data set $\{(\lambda_j,w_j):1\leq j\leq N\}$ in $\bG$ is solvable if and only if for every admissible kernel $k$ on $\bG$, the matrix is positive semi-definite. \end{thm} Let $\Lambda$ be a finite subset of $\bG$ and $k$ on $\Lambda$ be an admissible kernel.
+As it turns out, there is always a distinguished variety containing $\Lambda$ -- see Remark \ref{R:Substance} below.
+The question that we address below is whether there is an admissible kernel on the distinguished variety that extends $k$.
+We also need the extended kernel to possess a type of continuous structure.
+The concrete dilation theory developed in \cite{BPSR} and the detailed geometry of distinguished varieties developed in \S \ref{S:DistVar} will come in handy now.
+The result below does the heavy lifting in the proof of Theorem \ref{T:SandIntro}.
+The proof of part (iii) is due to John E.\ McCarthy from a private communication and is different from the proof of its bidisk analogue (Lemma 4.16 in \cite{AM_Erratum}).
+We call it a theorem for its significant role in the proof of Theorem \ref{T:SandIntro}. \begin{thm} Let $\Lambda=\{(s_j,p_j):j=1,2,\dots,N\}$ be a subset of $\mathbb G$ and $k$ be an admissible kernel on $\Lambda$.
 Then there is a distinguished variety $\cW$ containing $\Lambda$ and an admissible kernel $K$ on $\cW\cap\mathbb{G}$ that extends $k$.
 Moreover, the distinguished variety and the extension can be obtained with the following bonuses: \begin{enumerate} \item[(i)] there is a completely non-unitary numerical contraction $F$ such that $\cW=\cW_F$; \item[(ii)] the extension can be made so that the extended kernel $K$ is given by where $\bS$ is the Szeg\"o kernel for $\bD$ and $u(s,p)\in\operatorname{Ker} (F+\overline p F^*-\overline sI) $; and \item[(iii)]the kernel vectors $u(s,p)$ can be chosen so that for each $(s_j,p_j)$, there exist $q_j$ functions $\alpha_1,\alpha_2,\dots,\alpha_{q_j}$ acting on a neighbourhood $V_j$ of $\overline p_j$ so that for each $z\in V_j$ and $l\in\{1,2,\dots,q_j\}$, $\alpha_l(z)$ belongs to $\sigma(F+\overline p_j F^*)$,